-- (a) the acquisition or rental, by whatever financial means, of land, existing buildings or other immovable property or concerning rights thereon; however, financial service contracts concluded at the same time as, before or after the contract of acquisition or rental, in whatever form, shall be subject to this Directive; - (b) the acquisition, development, production or co-production of programme material intended for audiovisual media services or radio media services, that are awarded by audiovisual or radio media service providers, or contracts for broadcasting time or programme provision that are awarded to audiovisual or radio media service providers; - (c) arbitration and conciliation services; - (ca) any of the following legal services: - (i) legal representation of a client in an arbitration or conciliation held in a Member State or in judicial proceedings before the national courts, tribunals or public authorities of a Member State by a lawyer within the meaning of Article 1 of Directive 77/249/EEC;
+- (a) the acquisition or rental, by whatever financial means, of land, existing buildings or other immovable property or concerning rights thereon; - (b) the acquisition, development, production or co-production of programme material intended for audiovisual media services or radio media services, that are awarded by audiovisual or radio media service providers, or contracts for broadcasting time or programme provision that are awarded to audiovisual or radio media service providers; - (c) arbitration and conciliation services; - (ca) any of the following legal services: - (i) legal representation of a client by a lawyer within the meaning of Article 1 of Directive 77/249/EEC in: - an arbitration or conciliation held in a Member State, a third country or before an international arbitration or conciliation instance; or - judicial proceedings before the courts, tribunals or public authorities of a Member State, a third country or international courts, tribunals or institutions; - (ii) legal advice given in preparation of any of the proceedings referred to in point (i) or where there is a tangible indication and high probability that the matter to which the advice relates will become the subject of such proceedings, provided that the advice is given by a lawyer within the meaning of Article 1 of Directive 77/249/EEC;

-- (ia) legal representation of a client in an arbitration or conciliation held before an international arbitration or conciliation instance or in judicial proceedings before the international courts, tribunals or institutions by a lawyer within the meaning of Article 1 of Directive 77/249/EEC; - (ii) document certification services which must be provided by notaries; - (iii) legal services provided by trustees, appointed guardians or other legal services the providers of which are designated by a court or tribunal in the Member State concerned; - (iv) other legal services which in the Member State concerned are connected, even occasionally, with the exercise of official authority; - (d) financial services in connection with the issue, sale, purchase or transfer of securities or other financial instruments within the meaning of Directive 2004/39/EC of the European Parliament and of the Council17, in particular transactions by the contracting authorities to raise money or capital, central bank services and operations conducted with the European Financial Stability Facility; - (e) employment contracts; - (f) public passenger transport services by rail or metro.
+- (iii) document certification and authentication services which must be provided by notaries; - (iv) legal services provided by trustees, appointed guardians or other legal services the providers of which are designated by a court or tribunal in the Member State concerned or are designated by law to carry out specific tasks under the supervision of such tribunals or courts; - other legal services which in the Member State concerned are connected, even (v) occasionally, with the exercise of official authority; - financial services in connection with the issue, sale, purchase or transfer of securities or other (d) financial instruments within the meaning of Directive 2004/39/EC of the European Parliament and of the Council24, [...] central bank services and operations conducted with the European Financial Stability Facility; - (da) loans, whether or not in connection with the issue, sale, purchase or transfer of securities or other financial instruments; - employment contracts; (e) - (ga) civil defence, civil protection, and danger prevention services that are provided by non-profit organisations or associations, and which fall under the following CPV codes: 75250000-3, 75251000-0, 75251100-1, 75251110-4, 75251120-7, 75252000-7, 75222000-8; 98113100-9; 85143000-3 except patient transport ambulance services; - (f) public passenger transport services by rail or metro; - political campaign services falling within CPV 79341400-0, 92111230-3 and 92111240-6, (g) when awarded by a political party in the context of an election campaign.